 So a wrong diagnosis or a treatment may follow after nothing more than his lack of sleep or a nagging indigestion.
 However, there is this less forgivable factor, and it has a lot to do with his personal favorite approach, or---his intellectual taste.

 For example, if during his studies he excelled in microbiology, he may tend to ascribe much of health issues to germs.
 On the other hand, he could be of a more holistic kind, seeing our physical problems as an extension of something emotional.
 Much in a sense of that maxim of the ancient Ayurvedic medicine: "Don't tell me where your body is hurting---tell me where your life is hurting."

-Unfortunately for us patients, doctors may have this undiagnosed problem of intellectual tastes.
+Unfortunately for us patients, doctors may have this "undiagnosed problem"